G-Node/g-node-portal/source/key_functions/data_api/principles.rst

         "message_type": "object_selected"
     }

-There are several response codes supported:
+There are several response codes supported (200, 201, 400, etc.), please refer to :ref:`HTTP messages <HTTP_Messages>`.
-...
 Use "message" and "message_type" parameters to learn about the exceptions happened.

 Almost every response has parameters like
  * "logged_in_as" - a name of the user currently logged in